JEstebanSanti/cli-click-python/README.md

 ## Usage

-You need to have installed python
+You need to have install python
-> install python 3.11
+> install python 3 or above

+need to install click
+- > pip install click

+or use
+- > pip3 install click

 Create The resources files for python Envioroment
-> python -m venv .venv
+- > python -m venv .venv
+or use
+- > python3 -m venv .venv

 Activate the Envioroment for python
-- MacOS
+- Unix
 > . .venv/bin/activate
 - Windows
 > .venv\scripts\activate

 ### commands
 Run
-> python cli.py --help
+- > python cli.py --help

+or

+- > python3 cli.py --help

 You'll able to see the commands
 - division